harismuneer/Ultimate-Social-Scrapers/README.md

 <hr>

 <p align="center">
-  Tooling that <b>automates</b> your social media interactions to collect posts, photos, interests (likes), videos, friends, followers and much more on Facebook.
+  Software that <b>automates</b> your social media interactions to collect posts, photos, interests (likes), videos, friends, followers and much more on Facebook.
 </p>

 <hr>